linode/docs/docs/guides/platform/manager/glish/index.md

 1. Log in to your Compute Instance using [Lish](/docs/guides/using-the-lish-console/) or [SSH](/docs/guides/set-up-and-secure/#connect-to-the-instance).

-1. Make sure to follow all of the instructions within the [Set Up and Secure a Compute Instance](/docs/guides/set-up-and-secure/) guide, including updating your system, setting the timezone, and adding a limited user account.
+1. Follow all of the instructions within the [Set Up and Secure a Compute Instance](/docs/guides/set-up-and-secure/) guide, including updating your system, setting the timezone, and adding a limited user account.
 Most display managers do not allow root login by default.

         sudo apt update && sudo apt upgrade

 1. Install your preferred desktop environment.
-The command below install Xfce, along with the optional enhancements package and a web browser.
+The command below installs Xfce, along with the optional enhancements package and a web browser.

         sudo apt install xfce4 xfce4-goodies dbus-x11 firefox-esr